foosel/GitIssueBot/README.md

 ## Approve

-``gitissuebot-approve`` allows to check any newly added or updated issues on the GitHub issue tracker whether the author included a customizable phrase to be found in the contribution guidelines to check whether the user has read those guidelines.
+``gitissuebot approve`` allows to check any newly added or updated issues on the GitHub issue tracker whether the author included a customizable phrase to be found in the contribution guidelines to check whether the user has read those guidelines.
 The phrase may be included either in the body of the ticket or -- if it's not there -- be included as part of a comment by the issue's **original author** to the issue.